 - After he came to Christ Ken learned that there were two white male classmates who, like most other white classmates, were terrified of him.
 But they had been praying for God to bring Ken to Christ for three years before his conversion.

 - After becoming a Christian black people started hating Ken because after they noticed his love for whites, they perceived him as an Uncle Tom.
 White people still hated Ken because of his history of hatred and violence toward them.

 - Before his last high school game the Klu Klux Klan threatened his life.
 They said they would have snipers at the game and they would kill him.
-To see how that turned out, watch the video at the top of this post.

 - Ken went on to star in college and he played in the NFL for five years.